 - Preheat the oven to 350°F (176° C), adjust the oven rack to the middle position.

 - Remove the top layer of parchment or remove the dough from the bag.
 Trim the ragged edges of the dough.
 Cut twenty 1/2-inch-wide strips with a pastry wheel and a ruler.
 Cut each strip crosswise into fourths for a total of 80 cookies.
 If the dough begins to soften, refrigerate or freeze it until firm.

-- Transfer about 30 cookies to to an ungreased baking sheet with a spatula, arranging them 1 inch apart.
+- Transfer about 30 cookies to an ungreased baking sheet with a spatula, arranging them 1 inch apart.
 Keep the unbaked cookies in the refrigerator or freezer.
-If the cookies on sheet are no longer cold, chill or freeze until firm.
+If the cookies on the sheet are no longer cold, chill or freeze until firm.
 Bake until the edges are several shades darker, 13 to 15 minutes.
 Cool the cookies on the baking sheet for 1 minute, then transfer to a wire rack to cool completely.
 Repeat with the remaining cookies.